Conducting industry analysis becomes very relevant, especially when you are planning to invest in a company.

 Say if the price of coffee rises drastically, a coffee drinker may switch over to another beverage like tea.

-The threat from a substitute in an industry affects the competitive environment for the firms in that industry and influences firms profitability.
+The threat from a substitute in an industry affects the competitive environment for the firms in that industry and influences the firm’s profitability.

-The availability of a substitution threat affects the profitability of an industry because consumers can choose to purchase the substitute instead of the industry’s product.
+The availability of a substitute threat affects the profitability of an industry because consumers can choose to purchase the substitute instead of the industry’s product.

-It refers to the threat which new competitors would pose to the existing competitors in the industry.
+It refers to the threat that new competitors would pose to the existing competitors in the industry.

-If the barriers to entry are low, higher the chances of new entrants in the market.
+If the barriers to entry are low, the chances of new entrants in the market.

 The threat from new entrants affects the level of competition for the existing competitors and also influences the ability of existing firms to achieve profitability.

-Higher is the level of competition would lead to decrease in market share and profitability of existing competitors.
+The higher the level of competition, would lead to decrease in market share and profitability of existing competitors.

 The factors that may affect the threat of new entrants are-